kdally/fault-tolerant-flight-control-drl/README.md

 </p>

 > Fault tolerant flight control for the Cessna Citation 500.
-First-ever use of Deep Reinforcement Learning for the flight control of a jet aircraft.
+First use of Deep Reinforcement Learning for the flight control of a jet aircraft.
 Employed Soft Actor Critic (SAC).

 <p align="center">
   <img src="assets/citation_550_header.svg" width="750"/>